-NOTE: Effective May 1, 2020, and until further notice, pro se filers may register to become ECF users and may file documents electronically without first obtaining a judge’s permission.
-In addition, the court has suspended the “chambers copy” requirement until further notice.
-See General Order 72-2.
+NOTE: Effective May 1, 2020, and until further notice, pro se litigants whose names appear on existing cases before this court may register to become ECF users and may file documents electronically without first obtaining a judge’s permission.
+Initial complaints and other case-opening documents must still be filed manually or by mail/private carrier.

 E-filing Self-Registration Instructions for Pro Se Litigants

 After a complaint is filed and a case is opened, the docket and all documents in the case are maintained in an electronic format so that they can be viewed on a computer.
 Attorneys are required to file documents electronically (“e-file”).
 Parties representing themselves are not required to e-file, but many choose to do so.
 There are no registration costs and no fees for e-filing.

 What do you need to e-file?